leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 > the jewelry Ratners sold was poor quality, but the big Other didn't know; as
 > soon as it did, Ratners collapsed.

-2008 banking crisis is an example the role of the Symbolic in capitalism realism--that while we know this was a failure of capitalism, it is not registered by the big Other and thus it remains.
+The 2008 banking crisis is an example the role of the Symbolic in capitalism realism--that while we know this was a failure of capitalism, it is not registered by the big Other and thus it remains.
 Zizek illustrates this with a joke about a madman who, when cured and released of believing he is a kernel of